realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 First, we check if the file even exists (15).
 If we ever saved data before, this should be the case.
 If it exists, we read the databy creating a `FileStream` again (16) and opening a `BinaryReader` with it (17).
 Similar to writing with `Write()` (on the `BinaryWriter`), we use `ReadInt32()` (18) to read an `integer`.
 We do this three times since we saved them all individually.

 Note that knowing the structure of the file is necessary here.
-If we saved an `integers`, a `boolean` and a `string` we would have to use `ReadInt32()`, `ReadBoolean()` and `ReadString()`.
+If we saved an `integers`, a `boolean`, and a `string`, we would have to use `ReadInt32()`, `ReadBoolean()`, and `ReadString()`.

-The more complex data gets to more complicated it will be to make sure there are no mistakes in the structure when reading or writing it.
+The more complex data gets, the more complicated it will be to make sure there are no mistakes in the structure when reading or writing it.
 Different types, adding and removing variables, changing the structure.
 The more data we want to add to this file, the more it makes sense to think about alternatatives.
-For this tutorial we will stick with the `BinaryReader` and `BinaryWriter` and see what we can do to decrease the complexity a bit when adding more data.
+For this tutorial, we will stick with the `BinaryReader` and `BinaryWriter` and see what we can do to decrease the complexity a bit when adding more data.

-One of those option will be shown in the next section.
+One of those options will be shown in the next section.

 ## More complex data